cabarbato/britecharts-plugin-demo/README.md

-## 💬  Britecharts React Mini Tooltip Demo
+## 💬  Britecharts React Plugin Demo

-A demo react app to test functionality of making a [Britecharts Mini-tooltip](https://britecharts.github.io/britecharts/module-Mini-tooltip.html) as a component to be used with [Britecharts React](https://github.com/britecharts/britecharts-react). **[View the demo here.](https://cabarbato.github.io/mini-tooltip-demo)**
+A demo react app to test functionality of making a [Britecharts Mini-tooltip](https://britecharts.github.io/britecharts/module-Mini-tooltip.html) as a component to be used with [Britecharts React](https://github.com/britecharts/britecharts-react), as well as test typings for helpers like WithResponsiveness. **[View the demo here.](https://cabarbato.github.io/britecharts-plugin-demo)**

 #### Progress:
 ![15%](https://progress-bar.dev/15/?width=400)

 - [x] Phase 1: Basic bar chart functionality
 - [ ] Phase 2: Build mini tooltip
+- [ ] Phase 3: Create typings for helpers
-- [ ] Phase 3: Publish mini tooltip as npm module and install
+- [ ] Phase 4: Publish mini tooltip as npm module and install

 ---